-CROWTHER: Sure.

-So the best-case scenario is that the U.S., the Europeans, the Chinese and the Russians all agree on confidence-building measures, they adopt transparency, and they swear and adhere to that they will never attack critical infrastructure.
+Dr. CROWTHER.
+Sure.
+The best-case scenario is that the U.S., the Europeans, the Chinese and the Russians all agree on confidence-building measures, they adopt transparency, and they swear and adhere to that they will never attack critical infrastructure.

-The worst-case scenario is that nobody pays any attention to any confidence-building measures and just kind of run amok, attacking each other's intellectual property, financial systems and other critical infrastructure at will.
+The worst-case scenario is that nobody pays any attention to any confidence-building measures and just kind of runs amok, attacking each other's intellectual property, financial systems and other critical infrastructure at will.
 I don't really see that one happening because everybody's got critical infrastructure.
-So if you start - and I hate to equate it to nuclear warfare, but, you know, when you start dropping nukes on somebody else, they start dropping them on you.
-So if country A starts attacking the critical infrastructure of country B, what's to prevent country B from attacking the critical infrastructure of country A?
-And so it's more of a mutually assured destruction scenario.
+So if you start-and I hate to equate it to nuclear warfare, but when you start dropping nukes on somebody else, they start dropping them on you.
+So if country A starts attacking the critical infrastructure of country B, what's to prevent country B from attacking the critical infrastructure of a mutually assured destruction scenario.

 U.S. leadership is key in this whole thing.
 The executive branch, of course, is working this.
-The State Department is doing wonderful things with the - for instance, the Group of Government Experts and everything like that; Chris Painter's old office.
+The State Department is doing wonderful things with, for instance, the Group of

+Government Experts and everything like that; Chris Painter's old office.
 Department of Defense is working on it.
-Congress could help out with this as well by essentially - remember earlier I said deterrence is coercion and denial.
-So the congressional role I would see more of supporting the denial part at home; and so, for instance, mandating Internet of Things standards for security, right, or mandating kindergarten-through-12 cyber-hygiene education.
+Congress could help out with this as well by essentially-remember earlier I said deterrence is coercion and denial.
+So the congressional role I would see more of supporting the denial part at home; for instance, mandating Internet of Things standards for security, or mandating kindergarten-through-12 cyber-hygiene education.

 We could do things back home.
-And then that way, if everybody knows not to click on that phishing attack, that link, 90 percent of successful cyberattacks come from phishing attacks.
+And then that way, if everybody knows not to click on that phishing attack, that link-90 percent of successful cyberattacks come from phishing attacks.
 If every American knew not to click on the link and didn't click on the link, we would be much less vulnerable than we are today.

-MAURER: I think it was Joe Nye who, a couple of years ago, came up with the phrase mutually assured vulnerability as the concept that might be underlying this field, and that that mutually assured vulnerability is actually one of the reasons why there might be restraint in the area, because there's such great interdependence that the type of operation that might be launched would backfire on the source of the malicious activity.
+Mr. MAURER.
+I think it was Joe Nye who, a couple of years ago, came up with the phrase "mutually assured vulnerability" as the concept that might be underlying this field, and that that mutually assured vulnerability is actually one of the reasons why there might be restraint in the area, because there's such great interdependence that the type of operation that might be launched would backfire on the source of the malicious activity.